 Cambridge Primary gives schools a curriculum framework to develop English, Mathematics and Science skills, knowledge and understanding in younger learners.
 It provides guidance for curriculum development, classroom teaching and enabling teachers to assess children’s learning.
 It is a foundation for secondary education providing high quality teaching and assessment, resources appropriate for teaching in international schools, flexibility for schools to choose the parts that best suit their local situation and use the curriculum to complement other curricula.

 Cambridge Secondary 1 provides a seamless progression from Cambridge Primary to develop learners’ skills and confidence in English, Mathematics and Science.
 It offers a curriculum framework for educational success for learners, typically 11-14 year olds.
 Cambridge Secondary 1 incorporates internationally benchmarked tests.
 Schools can use Cambridge Secondary 1 with other curricula, as well as giving teachers the ability to use the materials to suit their own situation.
 Teachers can continue to follow a local curriculum to meet the statutory requirements of their national system and at the same time, use the progression tests to enhance their teaching and reporting.
-It also provides excellent preparation for learners embarking on Cambridge Secondary 2: both Cambridge IGCSE and Cambridge O-Level courses.
+It also provides excellent preparation for learners embarking on Cambridge Secondary 2 O-Level courses.

 - Subject content